patrick-gordon/Sprint-Challenge--Advanced-CSS/README.md

 1. What is the difference between an adaptive website and a fully responsive website?

+-	Fully responsive means that the website responds to the size of the browser, at any given point no matter what the width, the site will adjust its layout whatever way is most optimal. (smooth transition to smaller)
+-	Adaptive means the website adapts to the browser at specific break points.
+Its only concerned with the browser at certain breakpoints. (snap transition to smaller)

 2. Describe what it means to be mobile first vs desktop first.

+-	Mobile first is when the content is prioritized and you start with the design on a phone and then scale upwards.
+-	Desktop first is when you start with a full layout and then scale downwards for smaller devices, and layout is prioritized.

 3. What does `font-size: 62.5%` in the `html` tag do for us when using `rem` units?

+-	font-size: 62.5% makes all of the font-sizes capable of being put in rem’s by the 10’s for easy conversion.
+The standard is 16 px for 1 rem, but this makes it one for one.
+For example, 1 rem = 10 px and 2 rem = 20px and so on.

 4. How would you describe preprocessing to someone new to CSS?